Part 2A of Form ADV: Firm Brochure

-Slated Analytics does not maintain any client investment accounts or financial plans and thus does not review any such accounts or provide any reports with respect to any accounts.
+Slated Analytics does not maintain any client investment accounts or financial plans and thus does not review any such accounts or financial plans or provide any reports with respect to any accounts.

 Item 14.
 Client Referrals and Other Compensation

 As noted above in Item 5, Slated Analytics receives fees from Project Sponsors for providing any Scoring Analysis other than the Team Scores and Project Scores.
-These fees are paid to Slated Analytics for producing the Script Scores and/or Financial Scores and providing them to Project Sponsors, and not for providing investment advice to clients.
+These fees are paid to Slated Analytics for producing the Script Scores and/or Financial Scores and providing them to Project Sponsors.

 Because Slated Analytics is paid by Project Sponsors, it may also have an incentive to provide Projects higher scores, which may encourage additional use of its Scoring Analysis service.
 Inflated scores would have the effect of providing Platform Clients and Slated Advisors misleading information about a Project.
 However, as discussed above, the risk that Slated Analytics would inflate Project scores is mitigated by the objective, unchanging methodologies used for Scoring Analysis.
 In addition, Slated Analytics has a competing incentive to depress the scores resulting from Scoring Analysis, because low-scoring results may encourage a Project Sponsor to revamp portions of the Project and, after making changes, pay for a new Scoring Analysis of the Project.
 Based on Slated Analytics’ internal policies and these competing incentives, there are multiple checks against inflating a Project’s Scoring Analysis.